AnnRicJo/TransitGuard-An-Edge-Processed-Multi-Modal-Data-Logger/README.md

 ## Features (Detailed)

 ### **1. Interrupt-Driven Edge Shock Logging (MPU6050)**
 Continuous data logging rapidly consumes battery power and memory.
 TransitGuard configures the MPU6050 6-axis IMU to maintain a hardware motion/shock interrupt on GPIO27.
-The ESP32 remains in deep sleep and only wakes when the configured motion threshold is breached (or a button is pressed, or the periodic timer fires) via an EXT1 multi-pin wake bank, then reads and fuses all sensors and logs the peak acceleration magnitude, orientation, and timestamp before returning to sleep.
+The ESP32 remains in deep sleep and wakes when the configured motion threshold is breached via an EXT1 multi-pin wake bank, then reads and fuses all sensors and logs the peak acceleration magnitude, orientation, and timestamp before returning to sleep.

 ### **2. Environmental Monitoring (BMP180)**
 The onboard BMP180 sensor tracks ambient temperature and atmospheric pressure.
 Temperature is selected automatically from the best available source: the BMP180 first, the MPU6050's internal temperature sensor if the BMP180 isn't detected, and the ESP32's internal sensor as a last-resort fallback.
 This monitors for dangerous freezing or overheating in cargo holds and helps flag rapid pressure changes that could indicate rough handling of sealed packaging.